nazarsosyak/adav-group/example.md

       Each cluster can be intepreted in the following manner:<br><br>
-        - Tickers belonging to <strong>cluster 0</strong> take longer to recover and are sick for a longer time period.<br>
+        - Tickers belonging to <strong>cluster 0</strong> stay pretty much healthy most of the time, with a wide range of recovery times.<br>
-        - Tickers belonging to <strong>cluster 1</strong> on the other hand recover fast and are healthy more than they are sick.<br>
+        - Tickers belonging to <strong>cluster 1</strong> are get sick almost all the time, but they manage to recover faster than the others.<br>
-        - Tickers belonging to <strong>cluster 2</strong> stay pretty much healthy most of the time, with a wide range of recovery times.<br>
+        - Tickers belonging to <strong>cluster 2</strong>
         - Tickers belonging to <strong>cluster 3</strong> are in a state of contagion or recovry most of the time.<br><br>

       This classification helps us understand the role of each stock in the outbreak.